MiSTle-Dev/NanoApple2/README.md

 Basically the µC acts as USB host for USB devices and as an OSD controller using a [SPI communication protocol](https://github.com/harbaum/FPGA-Companion/blob/main/SPI.md).

 Onboard BL616 µC
-* If you don't need the WIFI modem then even the onboard BL616 µC (normally used for bitstream programming) can be used.
+* If you don't need the WIFI modem on a TN20K then even the onboard BL616 µC (normally used for bitstream programming) can be used.
 A dedicated FPGA bitstream and FPGA companion firmware is needed in that configuration.
+The onboard BL616 µC is presently supported for TN20K and Console 60K boards.
+WIFI modem is supported on Console 60K too.

 For the [M0S Dock (BL616 µC)](https://wiki.sipeed.com/hardware/en/maixzero/m0s/m0s.html) there is a: